Choose from over 150 degree programs and certificates, including bachelor's degrees in high-demand fields.

 Serving over 50,000 students, FSCJ provides a comprehensive college experience, including a wide range of academic programming and extracurricular activities.

 At FSCJ, our goal is to help you reach yours.
-From academic advising to benefit support for Veterans, we have the resources that can help you succeed.
+From student computing resources to disability support services, we have the resources that can help you succeed.

 Military & Veterans Service Center